sericaia/learnyoureact/README.md

 # learnyoureact
-learnyoureact nodeshool workshop using hapi insead of express
+learnyoureact nodeshool workshop using hapi instead of express